THE PEARL NECKLACE

 disciple took her into his home.-

-If Jesus life was marked by fulfillment of many a prophecy, it was marked by fulfillment of the Law too
+If Jesus life was marked by fulfilment of many a prophecy, it was marked by fulfilment of the Law too

 (in dying as a blemish less lamb for the sins of mankind, he was fulfilling

 So it follows that even at the point of death, being the eldest son of the family, he would discharge his